kingaa/sbied/syllabus.md

 1. ***Dress comfortably, but professionally.***
    You will be visible to your colleagues and instructors.
 1. ***Have a sense of humor!***
-   Many things will go wrong as we make our first-ever attempt at teaching this course remotely.
+   In online courses, many things can go wrong.
    Let's be generous and tolerant toward one another, and always willing to laugh!

 -----------------------------